jendave/fifth-edition-srd/docs/player/classes/monk.md

 ### Martial Arts

-At 1st level, your practice of martial arts gives you mastery of combat styles that use unarmed strikes and monk weapons, which are shortswords and any simple melee weapons that don't have the two  handed or heavy property.
+At 1st level, your practice of martial arts gives you mastery of combat styles that use unarmed strikes and monk weapons, which are shortswords and any simple melee weapons that don't have the twohanded or heavy property.

 You gain the following benefits while you are unarmed or wielding only monk weapons and you aren't wearing armor or wielding a shield: